Find out how to set up and use a customs warehouse to store goods with duty or import VAT suspended.

 - remove samples of goods

 You must receive authorisation from HMRC before you remove anything and keep full records for both situations.

 You can find detailed information on handling customs warehousing goods in Notice 3001.

 If you need to remove goods from a customs warehouse to process them, you’ll need to transfer them to Inward Processing.
 You can only do this if you intend to re-export the goods afterwards.

 Common storage arrangements let you make best use of your warehouse space by storing goods of different customs status together.

 You can also store Inward Processing goods as long as the status of your goods can be identified at all times.
 You must tell HMRC and keep full records.

-If you don’t know the current customs status of all the goods you want to keep together in common storage (under customs warehousing or Inward Processing), you can still store them together, as long as the goods have the same:
+If you do not know the current customs status of all the goods you want to keep together in common storage (under customs warehousing or Inward Processing), you can still store them together, as long as the goods have the same:

 - 8 digit commodity code